Gimilkhad/ArkModdingTips/Basic Guide to Snap Points.md

 - Snap Point Match Group - if the above checks were passed, then the TO snap points on the placed structure get compared to the FROM snap points on the preview structure.
 If a TO snap and a FROM snap have a matching Snap Point Match Group value (remember it's comparing bits), then it proceeds to the final step.
 If no matches are found, I'm pretty sure the blue DebugStructure spheres don't show up (would need to test that to remind myself).

 - Snap Point Inclusions and Exclusions

+   Inclusions
--- For Inclusions, if a TO snap includes a class or tag, then the preview structure must be a child of that class or have that tag.
-If a FROM snap includes a class or tag, then the placed structure has to be a child of that class or have that tag.
+   - If a TO snap includes a class or tag, then the *preview structure* must be a child of that class or have that tag.
+   - If a FROM snap includes a class or tag, then the *placed structure* has to be a child of that class or have that tag.
 This is true even though the Match Group is the same.

+   Exclusions
--- For Exclusions, if a TO snap excludes a class or tag, then the preview structure can't be a child of that class or have that tag.
-If a FROM snap excludes a class or tag, then the placed structure can't be a child of that class or have that tag.
+   - If a TO snap excludes a class or tag, then the *preview structure* can't be a child of that class or have that tag.
+   - If a FROM snap excludes a class or tag, then the *placed structure* can't be a child of that class or have that tag.
+Again, this is true even though the Match Group is the same.

--- I'm pretty sure the blue DebugStructure spheres will show up during this stage, even if the inclusions/exclusions are preventing a snap from happening.
+   I'm pretty sure the blue DebugStructure spheres will show up during this stage, even if the inclusions/exclusions are preventing a snap from happening.

-- If all the above criteria are met, then in theory the preview structure can now snap to the placing structure using any of the valid snap points that were found (based on stuff like player camera angle and cycling with Q).
+ If all the above criteria are met, then in theory the preview structure can now snap to the placed structure using any of the valid snap points that were found (based on stuff like player camera angle and cycling with Q).

  At this time the Point Location Offset, Rotation, etc values will dictate the position and orientation of the preview structure.

+ This is also where the "Allowed To Build" rules kick in, turning the preview structure Red or Green and displaying messages to the player to indicate if the structure can actually be placed there.

 --------------------------------
 Troubleshooting:
 --------------------------------